Collaborative Learning for Cyberattack Detection in Blockchain Networks

 \subsection{Designed Blockchain Network at our Laboratory}

-In order to launch a blockchain network, there are two main kinds of blockchain nodes namely full node and bootnode.
-Firstly, full nodes take responsibility to store the ledger, participate in the mining process, and verify all blocks and states.
-Furthermore, they can be used to serve the network and provide data on request, e.g., netstats, which is a visual interface for tracking Ethereum network status (e.g., the block number, mining status and the number of pending transactions).
+To launch a blockchain network, there are two main kinds of blockchain nodes namely fullnode and bootnode.
+Firstly, fullnodes take responsibility to store the ledger, participate in the mining process, and verify all blocks and states.
+Furthermore, they can be used to serve the network and provide data on request, e.g., netstats, which is a visual interface for tracking Ethereum network status (e.g., the block number, mining status, and the number of pending transactions).
 Secondly, bootnode is a lightweight application used for the Node Discovery Protocol.
 The bootnodes do not synchronize blockchain ledger but help other Ethereum nodes discover peers to set up Peer-to-Peer (P2P) connections in the network.

-The system model together with essential components of our designed blockchain network are set up as illustrated in Fig.~\ref{fig:proposed_sys_model}.
-Specifically, the model includes $K$ full nodes which are used to receive transactions, mining blocks, and keep the replica of ledger.
+The system model together with essential components of our designed blockchain network is set up as illustrated in Fig.~\ref{fig:proposed_sys_model}.
+Specifically, the system includes $K$ fullnodes which are used to receive transactions, mining blocks, and keep the replica of ledger.
 These nodes continuously synchronize their ledgers together by the P2P protocol with equal permissions and responsibilities for processing data~\cite{Bitcoin}.
 In order to connect them together, a management node, known as bootnode, is set up.
-The full nodes connect and interrogate this bootnode for the location of potential peers in the blockchain network.
-After being connected, each full node can collect data (i.e., transactions) from its network.
+The fullnodes connect and interrogate this bootnode for the location of potential peers in the blockchain network.
+After being connected, each fullnode can collect data (i.e., transactions) from its network.
 Transactions can come from different blockchain applications such as cryptocurrency, smart city, food supply chain, and IoT.
-First, when transactions are sent to a full node, they will be verified and packed into one block.
+First, when transactions are sent to a fullnode, they will be verified and packed into one block.
 After the node finds the nonce value for this block, it will broadcast the block together with this nonce value to other nodes in the network for verification.
-Finally, if the block is verified by majority nodes in the network, it will be added to the chain.
+Finally, if the block is verified by majority of nodes in the network, it will be added to the chain.